National Tree Day

 Trade Training Centre

-The Bridgewater Trade Training Centre offers courses in construction, automotive body repair technology, automotive mechanical, hospitality, kitchen operations and horticulture.
+The Real Democracy Trade Training Centre offers courses in construction, automotive body repair technology, automotive mechanical, hospitality, kitchen operations and horticulture.

 The multi-trade facilities include industry-standard equipment and provide training in industry areas to meet the specific needs of the local community.

-Trade Training Centres are operated by schools in partnership with TasTAFE and local business and industry in each of the regions to provide more trade vocational options to year 9-12 students as well as mature-age students from the wider community.
+Trade Training Centres are operated by schools and local business and industry in each of the regions to provide more trade vocational options to year 9-12 students as well as mature-age students from the wider community.